StarburstCLA/Epi2Me-16S-CSV/README.md

 R_CSV_Fixing_Script
 In some cases the Fastq 16S results in strange behaviour thought to be due to Kraken2 where data is present in species_name but not in species or genus.
-This R script  coppyies data missing to the Genus and Species columns.
+This R script  coppies data missing to the Genus and Species columns.
 It breaks the data into multiple parts using dplyr then reasembles them with a check to make sure no new rows have been created.
 This method is used as it is considerably faster than looping through all data.

-The Data for this script is intended to be
+The Data for this script should be the output of the .ipynb tutorial.

 The results can be fed back into the .ipynb tutorial by putting annotated output =  "yourpathtoscriptoutput"